anarkopsykotik/GTAV-FingerprintSolver/README.md

 https://github.com/anarkopsykotik/GTAV-FingerprintSolver/releases

 ## Running
-double click the script/executable, enter the folder from which the image must be taken from (will automatically select image with latest creation time when you press solve), click the button.
+double click the script/executable, take a screen of the hack with printScreen key, click the solve button.
-Made with using steam screenshot in mind.
+The solve button go search your clipboard.

 Feel free to modify for your own use.